kaviya15/Story-Colloboration-tool/readme.md

 ## Story Colloboration tool

-Use 'npm run dev' to run server using nodemon
+'npm run dev' to run the server using nodemon
+'npm run start' to run the server without nodemon